cmu-delphi/covidcast-indicators/usafacts/README.md

 pip install .
 ```

 All of the user-changable parameters are stored in `params.json`.
-To execute
+(NOTE: In
-the module and produce the output datasets (by default, in `receiving`), run
+production we specify `"export_start_date": "latest",`).
+To execute the module
-the following:
+and produce the output datasets (by default, in `receiving`), run the following.

 ```
 env/bin/python -m delphi_usafacts